TheOnlyRoshan/ai-testcase-generator-rag/README.md

 # RAG-based test case generator

-Generates QA test cases (happy path, edge case, negative) grounded in product docs — PRDs today, Jira tickets as a planned extension — using retrieval- augmented generation with Claude.
+Generates QA test cases (happy path, edge case, negative) grounded in product docs, PRDs today, Jira tickets as a planned extension using retrieval- augmented generation with Claude.

-Built end-to-end as a learning project, with a deliberate focus on the parts most RAG demos skip: hand-built retrieval evaluation against a labeled golden set, LLM-as-judge faithfulness evaluation, and reproducibility (pinned embedding model, versioned index, config-driven everything — no hardcoded paths, hyperparameters, or file names anywhere in the codebase).
+Built end-to-end as a learning project, with a deliberate focus on the parts most RAG demos skip: hand-built retrieval evaluation against a labeled golden set, LLM-as-judge faithfulness evaluation, and reproducibility (pinned embedding model, versioned index, config-driven everything, no hardcoded paths, hyperparameters, or file names anywhere in the codebase).

 ## Status